 The contractor shall arrange and conduct a meeting between the contractor, the department, affected residents, local officials and business people to discuss the project schedule of operations including vehicular and pedestrian access during construction operations.
-Hold the first meeting at least one week prior to the start of work under this contract and hold one meeting per month thereafter hold one meeting per month thereafter hold one meeting per month thereafter.
+Hold the first meeting at least one week prior to the start of work under this contract.
+Hold the second meeting at least one week prior to the start of the 5541-06-72/73 projects in the Village of Eastman.
 The contractor shall arrange for a suitable location for the meeting(s) that provides reasonable accommodation for public involvement.
 The department will prepare and coordinate publication of the meeting notices and mailings for the meeting(s).
-The contractor shall schedule the meeting(s) with at least two weeks' prior notice to the engineer to allow for these notifications.
+The contractor shall schedule the meeting(s) with at least 2 weeks' prior notice to the engineer to allow for these notifications.

-15. Active Cattle Passes.
+15. Notice to Contractor.